Agamenon-sama/Migraine/README.md

 - The emulator is good
 - The renderer is great
 - The sound is good
-- The debugger is half ok
+- The debugger is ok
 - The assembler is half ok
 - The disassembler is still in very early stages
 - The compiler is still just a dream for now